purboday/purboday.github.io/_pages/about.md

 I enjoy applying model-based engineering and data-driven techniques to energy problems, and I'm always looking for opportunities to collaborate on research that improves the robustness and intelligence of our critical infrastructure.

-If you are interested in these areas and want to chat or collaborate, please feel free to reach out at `purboday [dot] ghosh [at] vanderbilt [dot] edu`.
+If you are interested in these areas and want to chat or collaborate, please feel free to reach out at `purboday [dot] ghosh [at] nrel [dot] gov`.